apache/hudi/website/docs/hoodie_deltastreamer.md

 ```

 In some cases, you may want to migrate your existing table into Hudi beforehand.
 Please refer to [migration guide](/docs/migration_guide).

+From 0.11.0 release, we start to provide a new `hudi-utilities-slim-bundle` which aims to exclude dependencies that can
+cause conflicts and compatibility issues with different versions of Spark.
+The `hudi-utilities-slim-bundle` should be
+used along with a Hudi Spark bundle corresponding the Spark version used to make utilities work with Spark, e.g.,
+`--packages org.apache.hudi:hudi-utilities-slim-bundle_2.12:0.11.0,org.apache.hudi:hudi-spark3.1-bundle_2.12:0.11.0`,
+if using `hudi-utilities-bundle` solely to run `HoodieDeltaStreamer` in Spark encounters compatibility issues.

 ### MultiTableDeltaStreamer